How to Calculate Linear Feet

 Tape measure measuring linear footage

-How much linear footage do I need in the trailer?
+How much linear footage do I need in a U-Pack trailer?

-The space you’ll need depends on how much stuff you’re moving.
-Use this chart to get an idea of what to expect, keeping in mind that heavily furnished homes may need more space:
+Refer to the chart below for an idea of what to expect, but keep in mind that heavily furnished homes may need more space:

 Number of Bedrooms U-Pack Trailer Space